A laparoscopy is a surgical procedure that may be used to diagnose and treat various conditions, including endometriosis.

 - getting enough rest

-- eating a mild diet and drinking enough fluids
+- eating a nutritious diet and drinking enough fluids

-- doing gentle movements to help eliminate excess gas
+- doing gentle movements (such as walking) to help eliminate excess gas

 - taking care of your incision by keeping it clean and out of direct sunlight